sameerjain01/AWSCA002Notes/README.md

 ## Security Group (SG)
-More Accurate Details can always be found at [AWS Pages](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html)
+More Accurate Details can always be found at [AWS Security Group Official Documentation](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html)

 - Security Group are also referred as Virtual Firewall
 - SG are stateful